QR3.4.3 What is a Photon?

 Figure 3.10.
 Physical waves vibrate matter up and down on a surface

-Light waves never fade but physical waves that move matter up and down (Figure 3.10) produce friction by the second law of thermodynamics, so they eventually fade, with no exceptions.
+Light waves never fade but waves that move matter up and down (Figure 3.10) produce friction by the second law of thermodynamics, so they always fade, with no exceptions.
 Yet light that has traveled in space for billions of years hits our telescopes the same as local light, so is it a frictionless wave?
 If so, it can’t arise from matter moving, but how can vibrating nothing (space) create something (light)?

 “… vacuum state is actually full of energy…(Davies & Brown, 1999), p140.

-Rather than little particles moving in empty space, light is now a wave on a surface that actively supports it.
+Instead of particles moving in empty space, light is now a wave on a surface that supports it.
 Instead of vibrating nothing, it now vibrates something, namely the quantum network.
 Instead of electrical and magnetic fields mutually causing each other, which is illogical, the quantum network causes both.
 Space then has energy because the quantum network is always on, to power any light that passes, just as an idle computer is always on to respond to any keystroke (Note 1).
-Physical waves fade but quantum waves don’t, because they are sustained by a network that can also restart them if they fail.
+Physical waves always fade but quantum waves don’t, because they are sustained by a network that can also restart them if needed.
 Instead of being mostly dead, our universe is now literally pulsing with activity.

 What then moves when light does?
 In network terms, the answer is processing.
 In computing, processing sets values, so when a laptop runs a game, it just sets values.
-In a game like Warcraft, these values generate the virtual world but have no meaning within it.
-We see monsters, not the values set by computer code.
-Likewise, quantum values have no meaning to us, but they generate what we see.
-Feynman called these values vector potentials, Born called them probability amplitudes, Hiley called them quantum potentials (Davies & Brown, 1999) p138, and others refer to the quantum function ().
+In a game like World of Warcraft, these values generate the game, but we see monsters not the computer code.
+Likewise, the quantum values that generate our world have no meaning to us.
+Feynman called these values vector potentials, Born called them probability amplitudes, Hiley called them quantum potentials (Davies & Brown, 1999) p138, and others refer to the quantum function (), but what we call them doesn’t matter.
+What matters is that they cause physical events, and this is why quantum theory works

 Note 1.
 Processing must always run, so an “idle” computer still runs a null cycle, so it isn’t doing nothing.